gmail unsubscribeemail managementproductivity

 Should I use Unroll.Me to unsubscribe?

-No. Unroll.Me doesn't actually unsubscribe you—it just creates filters to hide emails, so subscriptions remain active.
-More critically, it scans your emails and sells your data (purchase receipts, transactions) to companies like NielsenIQ.
+No. Unroll.Me doesn't actually unsubscribe you.
+It just creates filters to hide emails, so subscriptions stay active.
+More importantly, it scans your emails and sells your data (purchase receipts, transactions) to companies like NielsenIQ.
 Use privacy-respecting alternatives like MailMop instead.

 How can I prevent unwanted subscriptions in the future?